 Because your sessions will be designed to help with your specific symptoms, rehab is very effective.
 Your treatments will be more specialized than generic.

-Exercises during Rehab
+Exercises during Vestibular Rehabilitation

 The idea of performing exercises to help with an ear problem might sound a little strange.
 But we’ll walk you through the process.